microsoft/pxt/docs/extensions/getting-started/simple-package.md

 }
 ```

-We'll quickly use the functions from `tropic` with a little bit of test code to simulate how they will work if they were added from a package.
+We'll quickly use the functions from `tropic` with a little bit of test code to simulate how they will work if they were added from an extension.
 You can add this bit of code at the bottom of project in the editor to test:

 ```typescript-ignore
 let peeled = false;